mirrorz-org/mirrorz-302/README.md

 ### Spec

 * An endpoint in `endpoints`
-  - `label`: an unique identifier for this endpoint
+  - `label`: a unique identifier for this endpoint
   - `resolve`: a domain name or IP address.
 This is directly concatenated in the final URL so a subpath may also be provided (e.g. `linux.xidian.edu.cn/mirrors` and `10.0.0.1:8080/proxy`).
     + It should not end with slash `/` as the request path `/archlinux/iso` will be directly concatenated to it.
   - `public`: the endpoint can be reached outside of its range.
 Usually `false` for campus-only mirrors.